lakshaypratapsingh03/Nova-virtual-assistant/README.md

-# Nova-virtual-assistant
+#  Virtual Assistant Web Application

+##  Project Overview
-Virtual Assistant Web Application is a browser-based voice assistant built using HTML, CSS, and JavaScript.
-It uses the Web Speech API to accept voice commands and respond using speech synthesis.
-The project runs completely on the client side without any backend and demonstrates voice-based human–computer interaction.
+The Virtual Assistant Web Application is a browser-based voice assistant developed using HTML, CSS, and JavaScript.
+The application interacts with users through voice commands and responds using audio output.
+It uses modern browser-based speech technologies and does not require any backend server.

 ---